Per Other Deduction Questions

 My spouse and I are filing separate returns.
 How can we split our itemized deductions?

 If you and your spouse file separate returns and one of you itemizes deductions, the other spouse will have a standard deduction of zero.
-In this situation, the other spouse should also itemize their deductions.
+In this situation, the other spouse should also itemize his or her deductions.

 - You may be able to claim itemized deductions on a separate return for certain expenses that you paid separately or jointly with your spouse.